Scotland's landscapes are glorious in winter and there's plenty to keep road-trippers entertained.

 Highland routes and the road less travelled in Scotland can be perfectly feasible to drive in winter.
 However, if you would prefer to avoid routes that may be prone to weather-related disruption, we can plan an itinerary which sticks to lowland areas and/or major routes which are more likely to be gritted and/or cleared in the event of ice and snow.

-City breaks can be an excellent choice for winter road trips in Scotland - check out our guides to Edinburgh and Glasgow for inspiration - and our South West 300 sample itinerary covers well-travelled routes which are mostly at or close to sea level, making for a wonderful stress-free winter adventure.
+City breaks can be an excellent choice for winter road trips in Scotland as you don't even need to drive - check out our guides to Edinburgh and Glasgow for inspiration.
+Our South West 300 sample itinerary covers well-travelled routes which are mostly at or close to sea level, making for a wonderful stress-free winter adventure.

 Driving tips in ice and snow

-Avoid sudden movements - do not brake suddenly or steer violently, as this may cause you to skid if there is ice and/or snow on the road.
+Avoid sudden movements - do not brake suddenly or steer violently, as this may cause you to skid if there is ice or snow on the road.

-Keep your distance - remember that it will take you much longer to stop in icy conditions, so leave plenty of space between you and other vehicles.
+Keep your distance - related to the above, remember that it will take you much longer to stop in icy conditions, so leave plenty of space between you and other vehicles.

 If you feel yourself skidding, turn your steering wheel gently in the direction of the skid - this may feel counterintuitive, but it's the best way to regain control of your vehicle.